 Targeted spells and abilities

-114.1.
+115.1.
 Some spells and abilities require their controller to choose one or more targets for them.
-The targets are object(s), player(s), and/or zone(s) the spell or ability will affect.
+The targets are object(s) and/or player(s) the spell or ability will affect.
 These targets are declared as part of the process of putting the spell or ability on the stack.
-The targets can’t be changed except by another spell or ability that explicitly says it can do so.
+The targets can't be changed except by another spell or ability that explicitly says it can do so.

 So, an object, player or zone can become a target.
 Spells and abilities can be targeted.
 An instant or sorcery spell, an activated or triggered ability is targeted if and only if the word вЂњtargetвЂќ is used in their text.
 Currently, exceptions to this are Aura spells and some abilities with certain keywords:

 The words “every”, “any”, “all”, “choose”, “name” alone don’t indicate targets.
 The only important word is “target”.

 It’s impossible to cast a targeted spell or activate a targeted ability without choosing all legal targets.

 115.9.
 Spells and abilities can affect objects and players they don’t target.
 In general, those objects and players aren’t chosen until the spell or ability resolves.
 See rule 608, “Resolving Spells and Abilities.”

 115.9a.
 Just because an object or player is being affected by a spell or ability doesn’t make that object or player a target of that spell or ability.
 Unless that object or player is identified by the word “target” in the text of that spell or ability, or the rule for that keyword ability, it’s not a target.

 115.9b.
 In particular, the word “you” in an object’s text doesn’t indicate a target.

 Usually a permanent is a target, but any object, player or zone may be a target.